mbocquet/bootspy/README.md

 Bootspy Keep track of unattended reboots (crashs).

-When your system shutdown normally, a file is writed.
-During next boot, if the file is present, it means that the boot process is occuring after a normal shutdown.
-If the file isn't present, it means that the system didn't shutdown normally or has crashed.
-In this case, a mail is sent to a specific address at boot time.
+When the system shuts normally, a file is writen.
+During the next boot, if the file is present, it means that the boot process is occuring after a normal shutdown.
+If the file isn't there, it means the system didn't shutdown normally or has crashed.
+In this case, an alert is triggered by mail.

+## Dependencies

+Local MTA (postfix|exim) and mail command to be notified by mail.
+Otherwise, only logs to file.

 ## Install